frankwang95/frankwang95.github.io/_pages/resume.md

 > June 2017 - Jan 2019

 * Maintained a system for continuously training a collaborative filtering recommendation algorithm for webinar recommendations and serving model inference results to a web front end via REST API.
 * Led the development of a real-time, subject-background segmentation model as an adversarially trained UNet for use in artificial depth-of-field effects and virtual green screen features in GoToMeeting.
 I implemented proprietary sparse kernel and separable convolution and deconvolution Tensorflow operations in C++.
-This model eventually achieved > 40fps performance as a CPU process on a notebook compute.
+This model eventually achieved > 40fps performance as a CPU process on a notebook computer.

 *Argonne Natn.
 Lab*